RelativityMC/VMP-fabric/README.md

 For the best performance it is recommended to use VMP with [Lithium](https://modrinth.com/mod/lithium).

 ## How VMP achieves its performance improvements?

+**Server-side game logic performance improvements:**
 - Uses area maps to optimize nearby packet sending and player lookups
-- Uses cache to optimize entity trackers, fluid state lookups and ingredient matching for mob AIs
+- Uses cache to optimize entity trackers, fluid state lookups and ingredient matching
 - Optimizes entity iteration for collisions
-- Optimizes ticket propagator using MCUtil from Paper project (patch licensed under MIT)
+- Optimizes ticket propagator using MCUtil from the Paper project (patch licensed under MIT)

+**Client-side game logic performance improvements:**
-- Makes clientside time source to use built-in Java time source instead of JNI calls
+- Makes time source to use built-in Java time source instead of GLFW via JNI calls

+**Networking performance & responsiveness improvements:**
 - Uses our own chunk sending mechanism (optionally with packet-level rate-limiting)
 - Adds packet-level per-player render distance
 - Makes vanilla tcp connections more responsive using packet priority from raknetify
   (works best when the server is connected **without reverse proxies such as velocity and ssh port forwarding**)

-- ... and more
+**... and more**

 ## Support
 Our issue tracker: [link](https://github.com/RelativityMC/VMP-fabric/issues)